SciML/SciMLDocs/docs/src/getting_started/first_simulation.md

     that into the α symbol.
 That can make your code look a lot more like the mathematical expressions!

-Next we define our set of differential equations.
-We need to first tell it what to differentiate with respect to, here the independent variable `t`, do define the `Differential` operator `D`.
-Then once we have the operator, we apply that into the equations.
+Next, we define our set of differential equations.
+To define the `Differential` operator `D`, we need to first tell it what to differentiate with respect to, here the independent variable `t`, Then, once we have the operator, we apply that into the equations.

 !!! note

     Note that in ModelingToolkit and Symbolics, `~` is used for equation equality.
-This is separate from `=` which is the "assignment operator" in the Julia programming language.
+This is separate from `=` which is the “assignment operator” in the Julia programming language.
-    For example, `x = x + 1` is a valid assignment in a programming language, and it is invalid for that to represent "equality", which is the reason why a separate operator is used!
+    For example, `x = x + 1` is a valid assignment in a programming language, and it is invalid for that to represent “equality”, which is why a separate operator is used!

 ```@example first_sim